Native American tattoos have incorporated body art into the Native American culture since the beginning of time.

-Placement and Colors for Native American Body Art
+Placement and Colors

-While you can put your Native American body art anywhere you please, there are some spots that are more popular to others.
+While you can put your Native American body art anywhere you please, there are some spots that are more popular with others.
 Dream catchers look fabulous on the shoulder blades, shoulder/upper arm area, and the small of the back.
 There are even more options for feathers.
 They can go on the arms, legs, wrists, back, shoulders, neck, ribcage, and even the face.
 Pictures of Native Americans are more typical for men than for women.
-They go best on the chest, the bicep area and the back.
+They go best on the chest, the bicep area, and the back.
 Placement of the tribal symbols depends heavily on the symbol and its size.